LAB02-Research/HASS.Agent.AutoImport/README.md

 #### Option `CreateProcessActiveSensors`

 Create a `ProcessActive` sensor for every shortcut found.

-Note that this might require tweaking the process.
+**Note**: _This is best effort, might require tweaking the process in HASS.Agent.
+Won't work for Steam urls._

 #### Option `RestartHASSAgentOnNewItems`